Becoming a Parkside Trustee

 Your input makes a difference!

 Parkside’s Constitution allows it to have up to 12 trustees; each serves for a term of 3 years and may serve for up to 3 terms.
 Trustees are either elected at the Annual General Meeting or invited to join the Board by the other trustees if there is a vacancy in-year.
-The trustees formally meet as a Board every 6 weeks, plus at other times to conduct specific business, usually as an informal sub-group.
-Three trustees sit on the Management Group, which also meets at 6 weekly intervals.
+The trustees formally meet as a Board bi-monthly, plus at other times to conduct specific business, usually as an informal sub-group.
+Two trustees sit on the Management Group, which also meets bi-monthly.
 Guidance on the role of Trustees is provided by the Charity Commission.

 Below is an extract from their publication “The Essential Trustee: What you need to know”.